Fountain, Colorado

-The City of Fountain is a home rule municipality located in El Paso County, Colorado, United States.
-The city population was 29,802 at the 2020 United States Census, a +15.31% increase since the 2010 United States Census.
+The City of Fountain is a home rule city located in El Paso County, Colorado, United States.
+The population was 29,802 at the 2020 census.
 Fountain is a part of the Colorado Springs, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 Fountain is located 10 mi south of downtown Colorado Springs and just east of Fort Carson.
 Fountain and the Colorado Springs suburbs Security and Widefield make up the "Fountain Valley" community.

 History

 Fountain was built in 1859 as a railroad shipping center for local ranches and farms.
 The town was named for Fountain Creek and was incorporated in 1900.

 A train wreck, "The Blast", as it is now known, occurred in Fountain during the spring of 1888.
 Just after three in the morning on May 14, 1888, a freight train carrying eighteen tons of explosives and a passenger train collided in the city.
 The accident killed three people: Charles F. Smith, a Fountain lumber dealer originally from Keokuk, Iowa, Henry Hutchins, a Fountain merchant and Mrs. Sarah Widrig a local hat maker from Fountain.
 (There are conflicting reports of others who may not have died immediately, but later as a result of injuries from the crash.)

 The blast from the collision created a very loud explosion that could be heard from miles away.
 The crash destroyed a nearby church, a grocery store and created a large crater in the ground forty feet in diameter and fifteen feet deep.

 The cause of the wreck was attributed to a pair of unruly vagrants who were kicked off of the freight train north of Fountain in Colorado Springs.
 After an investigation by The Rocky Mountain News, it was later reported that one of the two vagrants murdered a third man, Frank Shipman, on the freight train.
 Shipman was returning from visiting his brother in Pueblo, Colorado.
 The unidentified vagrants and Shipman had been arguing and Shipman was struck hard in the head killing him.
 The men attempted to dispose of Shipman's dead body and cover-up the crime by disconnecting the train car Shipman's body was in.
 The train car Shipman's body was in, three other train cars carrying the explosive naphtha, and the caboose of the freight train were disconnected by the men and sent southbound towards Fountain.
 Meanwhile, a passenger train was traveling northbound on the same tracks.
 The collision followed.
 Thirty riders on board the northbound passenger train were able to escape the locomotive before the collision thanks to a frantic warning from the conductor.
 Twenty-eight people were injured.
 The vagrants suspected at the root of Shipman's murder and the train wreck were never found and no one was ever charged with a crime.